-Glenna Goodacre created the obverse design for the Sacagawea Dollar.
-It features a portrait of Sacagawea, the Shoshone woman who accompanied Lewis and Clark on their expedition from 1804 to 1806.
-She carries her newborn son, Jean Baptiste Charbonneau, on her back.
-Since no contemporary image of Sacagawea exists, Goodacre used a 22 year old Shoshone woman named Randy’L He-Dow Teton as a model for the coin.
-To complete the obverse, the inscription LIBERTY appears above, with IN GOD WE TRUST in the left field, and the date and mint mark in the right field.
+The obverse design was created by American sculptor Glenna Goodacre.
+The design features Sacagawea in three-quarter profile, carrying her infant son Jean Baptiste Charbonneau on her back.
+Since no contemporary image of Sacagawea exists, Goodacre used a 22-year-old Shoshone woman named Randy’L He-Dow Teton as a model for the coin.
+The obverse inscriptions include “LIBERTY” above, “IN GOD WE TRUST” in the left field, and the date and mint mark in the right field.

 The reverse design was created by United States Mint Sculptor-Engraver Thomas D. Rogers, Sr. It features an eagle in flight encircled by 17 stars, representing each state in the Union at the time of the Lewis and Clark Expedition.
 The inscription “UNITED STATES OF AMERICA” appears above, with the denomination “ONE DOLLAR” below, and the motto “E PLURIBUS UNUM” in the left field above the eagle’s head.